mengshuos/tp/docs/UserGuide.md

 `group/create g/GROUP_NAME`

 * `GROUP_NAME` refers to the name you wish to assign to the group.
-* `GROUP_NAME` is case-insensitive and acceptable characters are alpha-numeric.​
+* `GROUP_NAME` is case-insensitive and acceptable characters are alphanumeric.
 --------------------------------------------------------------------------------------------------------------------
 ### Delete Group: `group/delete`